 Single-Serve Honeycomb from Pass the Honey

-Golden honeycomb wax is not only beautiful, but it is also tasty to eat and nutritious too.
-You can add it to virtually any food and eat it with almost any diet.
+Golden honeycomb wax is not only beautiful, but it is also tasty to eat and nutritious.
+You can add it to virtually any food and eat it with almost any diet(including Paleo!).
 Honeycomb wax can be eaten any time of the day with sweet or savory dishes for breakfast, lunch, dinner, or even on its own for a sweet snack.
 Honeycomb wax is a completely natural substance that has something to offer anyone looking to add some wholesome flavor and texture to their food.

 The unprocessed single-serve honeycomb from Pass the Honey is raw and responsibly sourced.
 Our products aregluten free, non GMO, and entirely sustainable.
 We don’t use any artificial colors, sweeteners, preservatives, or other additives.
 Pass the Honey honeycomb is perfect for snacking while on the go or as a natural sweetener alternative to sugar or corn syrup.
 Try single-serve honeycomb yourself to see what all the hype is about, and follow us onInstagram andFacebook for product updates and more about themany uses of honeycomb.